currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 	- Any/all INSIGHT or INFLUENCE specialties, and their ranks.
 - Gain +1 to any future test that benefits from the knowledge gained.
 #### **INFLUENCE**
+INFLUENCE ranges from manipulating people to see things your way, to teaching, to being a moving performer, to being a soothing councilor, or an inspiring commander.

+Influence Specialties
 	Dominator: causing damage to Wits or Empathy
 	Manipulator: Changing someone's mind about a particular issue
 	Teacher: Teaching someone a skill or specialty